devrawl/stratosmining/docs/stratos-current-status.md

 ### Current status

 !!! tip ""
-    Stratos Incentive Testnet Tropos-5
+    Stratos Permanent Testnet (Mesos)

+The Mesos Testnet is running the same software as the Mainnet and its purpose is to provide a testing environment for users, developers and node operators to test functionality before deploying on Mainnet.

-The purpose of the testnet is to validate all the technical design and network topology that can achieve the goal of the project — to provide a fully decentralized high-efficiency storage.
-At this stage, everyone is welcome to participate in the tesnet by setting up and running a node.
+At this stage, everyone is welcome to participate in the testnet by setting up and running a node.

-This testnet phrase will be ongoing until MainNet is released, sometime in the first half of 2023 and until then, an incentive is being awarded for running a node.
+This testnet phrase will be ongoing indefinitely alongside the MainNet.